-Where a certificate is issued in respect of the film, the use of such certificate, BBFC symbols and Ratings info is granted solely for use in the identification, labelling, marketing and distribution of the film for UK theatrical release.
+Where a certificate is issued in respect of the film, the use of such certificate, BBFC symbols and content advice is granted solely for use in the identification, labelling, marketing and distribution of the film for UK theatrical release.

 Fees are non-refundable, in whole or in part, for any work carried out by the BBFC and you shall remain liable for the full amount.
 You shall pay all value added tax at the rate prescribed by law.

 The fee charged by the BBFC to you in respect of its services relates to the examination by the BBFC of the film.
 The decision as to the BBFC’s proposed classification and any conditions on which that classification will be issued, or alternatively its decision not to classify, will be conveyed to you by the BBFC as soon as is practicable and will not unreasonably be delayed.

 Notwithstanding Section 10 below, additional examinations which may, in the view of the BBFC, be necessary will not attract further fees.
 The BBFC is not bound to reach any particular decision as to classification and may at its discretion decide that the film is not suitable for a certificate to be issued in respect of it.

 A further fee will be payable:i. for the whole of the film in the event of a major remake or alteration after the BBFC’s classification decision has been notified to you; or

 ii. for the part of the film where a minor amendment has been made after the BBFC’s classification decision has been notified to you; or